Will a killer accomplish the greatest hat trick of his career?

 From the time Jacquie was twelve years old, she knew she wanted to be a writer.
 That year she wrote a short story called Count Daffodil after spending countless hours searching for ideas.
 The story garnered Jacquie an A and was read aloud through the school’s loudspeaker system.
 Needless to say, after that she was hooked.

-Jacquie grew up, got married, raised a family and left her writing urges to simmer in the background unattended.
+Jacquie grew up, married her best friend, raised a family and left her writing urges to simmer in the background unattended.

 She owned and operated a successful diner in her hometown for a number of wonderful years before deciding to live her dream of becoming an author.